Skytek Update Report: Typhoon Chanthu

 This goal can be mapped into a set of specific Scientific and Technical objectives:

 For more information see: Precyse

 Platform for European Medical Support during major Emergencies.

-The PULSE initiative was designed to enable Europe to effectively prepare and to respond efficiently to the pandemic diseases or other major incidents with a large number of casualties.
+The PULSE initiative was designed to enable Europe to effectively prepare and respond efficiently to pandemic diseases or other major incidents with many casualties.